School Linking 2020-21

 Our programme has been rigorously evaluated and is informed by over 60 years of intensive research, which has identified specific conditions that are required to ensure contact between individuals from different backgrounds has a big impact; this includes indirect contact.

 Please contact us if your school is interested in joining one of these local linking projects.
 We can put you in contact with the local facilitator or you can contact them directly.
-All contacts can be found on the Network Contact Details page
+All contacts can be found on the Network Contact Details page.
+If there is no local project near you do get in touch as we can support you and a local linked partner school with online training.

 The children had the opportunity to meet children with completely different cultures and backgrounds and this was good for them.
 They were very anxious before the first encounter, but afterwards they were nothing but excited.”